Toye, Kenning & Spencer

 Toye, Kenning & Spencer is a British jewellery and clothing manufacturer based at Bedworth, Warwickshire; the Jewellery Quarter, Birmingham; and Covent Garden, London.

 Founded in 1685, the company still retains Toye family members.

-The firm holds a Royal Warrant to Queen Elizabeth II for "Supply of Gold and Silver Laces, Insignia and Embroidery".
+The firm holds a Royal Warrant to King Charles III for "Supply of Gold and Silver Laces, Insignia and Embroidery".
 It supplies honours badges and ribbons presented at investitures and is sole supplier of the buttonhole OBE insignia.

 The company has also been commissioned to produce semi-official commemorative coins for politically important events aimed at improving diplomatic relations with the United Kingdom.

 History

 Early history

 The Toyé family arrived in England in 1685 as Huguenot refugees, following the revocation of the Edict of Nantes by Louis XIV.
-Arriving up the Thames disguised as cattle-dealers, the Toye family settled in Hope Town, now known as Bethnal Green, close to Spitalfields.
+Arriving up the Thames disguised as cattle-dealers, the Toye family settled in Hope Town, now known as Turin Street in Bethnal Green.
 Here they resumed the traditional family business of weaving, lace-making, embroidery and gold and silver wire-making.
 In 1784 Guillaume-Henri Toyé was established in this industry and living with his family in Hope Town.
 He had four sons and three daughters.

 In 1835 William Toyé (grandson of Guillaume) acquired larger premises at George Street, Bethnal Green.
 At first, he applied himself to broad weaving but other forms of weaving soon appealed to him, particularly the making of ribbons, as there was then a far larger demand for this commodity.
 It was found necessary to open retail establishments further west in London in addition to the factories.
 A shop was opened in 1888 at 18 Little Britain, and a short time later, a further establishment was opened at 17 Clerkenwell Road.

 By 1890 the weaving of heavy, double-twilled silks, nine-feet wide, for trade-union and Friendly Societies became an important part of the business.
 The banner department used painting and embroidery to illuminate the designs.
 With increased and varied activities, it became apparent that the factory at 186 Old Ford Road was inadequate.
 The Masonic section was rapidly becoming more important, therefore it was essential to move the factory nearer to the headquarters of freemasonry in Great Queen Street.
 Premises were acquired in 1898 at 57 Theobalds Road where showrooms were opened, the factory being placed at the rear and continuing right through the block into Red Lion Square.